mozilla-ai/lumigator/README.md

 ## Local Requirements

 + Docker (e.g. Docker desktop on your Mac)
-+ System Python
++ System Python (that is, no version manager, such as pyenv, should be active)

 ## Local Development Setup (Currently targeting Mac)
 1. `git clone git@github.com:mozilla-ai/lumigator.git`
 2. Install pants using homebrew `brew install pantsbuild/tap/pants` .
 For more on using Pants, read the [Pants guide](PANTS_GUIDE.md).
 3. `make bootstrap-dev-environment` and `source mzaivenv/bin/activate` to activate the virtualenv
 4. `make local-up`.
 For more on `docker-compose`, see the [local install documentation.](/.devcontainer/README.md).
-5. To shut down app, `make local-down`
+5. To shut down app, `make local-down` and `deactivate`to deactivate the virtualenv

 ### Dev Environment Details
 This includes a standalone python interpreter, venv (`mzaivenv`), precommit configs, and more.
 Python setup is